 And it’s just that easy to make your own delicious lemon sorbet.
 Of course the best place to taste it is on the Amalfi Coast, the isle of Capri, or strolling through Sorrento.
-Contact us for more information on choosing a culinary tour of the Amalfi Coast or Sorrento cooking vacation!
+Contact The International Kitchen for more information on choosing a culinary tour of the Amalfi Coast or Sorrento cooking vacation!

 By Peg Kern

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.By Peg Kern